 - Oatmeal with milk, fruit, nuts

 - Smoothies made with frozen fruit and Greek yogurt

 - Eggs, toast, 100% fruit juice

-Lunch and Dinner Ideas for Recovery In a Marathon Eating Plan
+Lunch and Dinner Ideas for Recovery

 Ultimately, using the Athletes’ Plates(4) from The United States Olympic & Paralympic Committee (USOC) are a great starting point for fueling your body with adequate energy and nutrients at regular meals during training.

-In short, depending on your overall/weekly activity level, you will want to modify your intake accordingly.
-The more active you are, the more carbohydrates you will need to fuel your body.
+Essentially, the more active you are, the more carbohydrates you will need to fuel your body.

-Additional Snack Ideas In a Half Marathon Meal Plan
+Additional Snack Ideas

 Examples of carb + protein snacks: